 In this webinar, hear from speakers about the necessity of maintain our nation’s local recycling programs and steps to reduce program costs.
 The economic recovery depends on feedstock for manufacturing.

 Michael McPherson- Governmental Relations Associate of Revenue and Finance, Georgia Municipal Association

 Kevin Leornard- Executive Director, North Carolina Association of County Commissioners

 On this webinar, hear manufacturers talk about their efforts.
 Our speakers will also talk about how we can use this opportunity to connect the dots for consumers between placing clean recyclables into their recycling bins and the impact on the supply chain for basic goods and emergency supplies.

 The November 2018 Recycling Summit brought together leaders from industry and all levels of government to discuss opportunities to advance and strengthen the domestic recycling industry and markets.
 Four action areas were identified to improve or advance a national approach to recycling: (1) education and outreach, (2) enhancing materials management infrastructure, (3) strengthening secondary materials markets, and (4) enhancing measurement.
 Workgroups have been active this past year on each of these areas.
 This webinar will provide an opportunity to hear from workgroup participants and leaders from the Southeast on each of the four action areas.

-SERDC is pleased to offer this unique webinar with three experts who will provide information on successful programs for ensuring high quality curbside recyclables collection.
-They will share their tricks for improving material quality, and offer insight into what works – and doesn’t work, in residential single stream curbside recycling programs.
+SERDC is pleased to offer this unique webinar with three experts who provided information on successful programs for ensuring high quality curbside recyclables collection.